codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the term MIME stand for, in regards to computing?
+What is the name of the default theme that is installed with Windows XP?
- 1. Multipurpose Internet Mail Extensions
+ 1. Neptune
- 2. Mail Interleave Method Exchange
+ 2. Luna
- 3. Multipurpose Interleave Mail Exchange
+ 3. Whistler
- 4. Mail Internet Mail Exchange
+ 4. Bliss

 <details>
   <summary>Answer</summary>
-  Multipurpose Internet Mail Extensions
+  Luna
 </details>